alidcast/vue-content-loader/README.md

 </script>
 ```

-Then, extracted metadata is appended to the component's `data` property!
+Finally, the extracted metadata is appended to the component's `data` property!

 ```